Submitty/submitty.github.io/_docs/developer/google_summer_of_code/2020_Harsh_Joshi.md

 Optimized and modularized peer grading assignment function to better suit the unit testing needs.

 ## Optimized Queries for peer matrix.
 Wrote database queries and server side logic to optimize time take to set the peer matrix via upload csv method.
-The updated logic uses optimized sql queries along with bulk upload function to reduce the number of server interactions with the databse and pushed data at one go.
+The updated logic uses optimized sql queries along with bulk upload function to reduce the number of server interactions with the database and pushed data at one go.

 ## Randomized peer assignmend in sample course
-Implemented the randomized peer assigments logic for the sample peer gradeables in the sample course.
+Implemented the randomized peer assignments logic for the sample peer gradeables in the sample course.

 ## Documentation
 Wrote documentation at submitty.org for